tox-dev/pipdeptree/README.rst

       -p PACKAGES, --packages PACKAGES
                             Comma separated list of select packages to show in the output.
 If set, --all will be ignored.
+      -e PACKAGES, --exclude PACKAGES
+                            Comma separated list of select packages to exclude from the output.
+If set, --all will be ignored.
       -j, --json            Display dependency tree as json.
 This will yield "raw" output that may be used by external tools.
 This option overrides all other options.